codeboarder/AIWebsite/README.md

 State & Persistence

 * Sessions stored locally (`localStorage: chat_sessions_v1`).
-* Only sessions containing at least one user message appear in the History sidebar.
+* Only sessions with at least one user message appear in the History sidebar.
-* Clearing a chat keeps the session object but resets messages to the greeting.
+* The default assistant greeting isn’t sent to the model (it’s UI-only).

 Interaction

 * Enter to send; Shift+Enter inserts newline.
 * Typing indicator shows while awaiting the API.
 * Assistant replies are rendered with lightweight Markdown.
+* “New Chat” creates a new conversation without deleting existing history.
-* Rename or delete sessions via icon buttons; deletion re-selects a remaining session (or creates a fresh hidden greeting session if all are removed).
+* Rename or delete sessions via icon buttons; deletion re-selects a remaining session (or adds a fresh hidden greeting session if all are removed).

 Recovery & Fallback